 Additionally, students regularly read papers at regional and national meetings and participate in poetry and fiction readings in the community.
 They have published articles, fiction, and poetry in national journals.
-Recent and present graduate students have published numerous books of criticism, literary history, biography, fiction, and poetry.
+Recent and present graduate student have published numerous books of criticism, literary history, biography, fiction, and poetry.
 VOTER REGISTRATION The Utah State Legislature meets for 45 days early in the Spring Semester and holds interim committee meetings throughout the year.
 Issues relevant to Higher Education are often debated.
-All of our students are encouraged to register as voters and actively participate in the democratic process.
-For more information on voting in Utah, see this link: https://voteinfo.utah.gov/learn-about-registering-to-vote/.
+We encourage all our students to register as voters and actively participate in the democratic process.
+For more information on voting in Utah, please visit https://vote.utah.gov/learn-about-registering-to-vote/.
 GENERAL PROGRAM INFORMATION, POLICIES, AND REQUIREMENTS Fulfilling the Foreign Language Requirement Students in all programs, except the MFA, must demonstrate foreign language proficiency.
 MA students are required to demonstrate standard proficiency in one language; PhD students are required to demonstrate either standard proficiency in two languages or advanced proficiency in one language.
 See the policies section for each program for definitions of the specific levels of proficiency required for the degree.
 Students must have proper documentation demonstrating that the requirements have been met.
-They must also have the Graduate School approve the Graduate Language Verification form with all of the necessary signatures and documentation.
+They must also have the Graduate School approve the Graduate Language Verification form with all necessary signatures and documentation.
 There are three ways to fulfill the language requirement: